gnebehay/parser/README.md

 we just pop `Exp'` off and move on.

-## Obtaining the Abstract Syntax Tree

-The abstract syntax tree can be constructed on the fly during parsing.
-The trick here is to only include those elements that are interesting (in our case `num, +, -, *, /` and skip over all the elements that are only there for grammatical reasons.

-One thing you might find worthwile to try is to start with the concrete syntax tree that includes all the elements of the grammar and kick out things that you find are useless.
-Keeping things visualized definitely helps with this.

 ## Implementation notes

 A nice thing about LL(1) parsing is that you can just use the call stack for keeping track